-The health and wellbeing of our community is always of utmost priority, particularly during the current ongoing outbreak of COVID-19 (coronavirus).
+The health and wellbeing of our community is always of utmost priority, particularly during the current COVID-19 (coronavirus) pandemic.

-We encourage our community to stay up-to-date with the latest information about the spread of COVID-19 and the steps being taken to slow the spread.
+We encourage our community to keep informed of the updates, and the steps being taken to slow the spread.

 Symptoms can range from mild illness to pneumonia.
 Some people will recover easily, and others may get very sick very quickly.
 Symptoms may include: